Ndiaga Dieng

-Ndiaga Dieng (born 17 July 1999) is a Senegalese and Italian para-athlete of Senegalese descent who represented Italy at the 2020 Summer Paralympics.
+Ndiaga Dieng (born 17 July 1999) is an Italian para-athlete of Senegalese descent who represented Italy at the 2020 and 2024 Summer Paralympics.

 Career

 Of Senegalese and later acquired Italian citizenship, Dieng represented Italy at the 2020 Summer Paralympics in the 1500 metres T20 event and won a bronze medal.
 He competed at the 2020 Italian U23 Palaindoor Ancona, and 2021 Palaindoor Ancona, in 800 metres and 1500 metres.